 My white Corian counter has yellowed over time.
 How can I bring it back to white?
 I can't afford a new counter and am getting my house ready for this awful market.

 I have a solution for the yellow discoloration left by bleach products on formica countertops.
 Try Silver Jewelry Cleaner.
 This will remove he yellow discoloration in seconds.
 I used the liquid stuff with the little basket inside the jar for the jewlery.
 It can be found at most stores with jewelry counters.
 I have purchased it at Walmart and Bed Bath & Beyond ($4.99) The brand that I use is Connoisseurs Revitalizing Silver Jewelry Cleaner.
-Just wet a cloth and rub it on the countertop.
-The discoloration will disappear in seconds.
-I have white formica countertops and have also experienced the same yellow discoloration with the use of bleach products.
-This really works.

 Thanks so much for that information about the silver cleaner.
 I went to wal-mart right away and could not believe how well it worked.
 Thanks so much for sharing!